Federal Building and Post Office (Brooklyn)

-The Federal Building and Post Office is a historic main post office, courthouse, and Federal office building in Brooklyn, New York.
-The original building was the Brooklyn General Post Office, and is now the Downtown Brooklyn Station, and the north addition is the courthouse for the United States Bankruptcy Court for the Eastern District of New York, and is across the street from and in the jurisdiction of the main courthouse of the United States District Court for the Eastern District of New York, the Theodore Roosevelt Federal Courthouse.
-It also houses offices for the United States Attorney, In 2009, the United States Congress enacted legislation renaming the building the Conrad B. Duberstein United States Bankruptcy Courthouse, in honor of chief bankruptcy judge Conrad B. Duberstein.
+The Federal Building and Post Office is a historic main post office, courthouse, and Federal office building at 271-301 Cadman Plaza East in the Downtown Brooklyn neighborhood of Brooklyn in New York City.
+The original building was the Brooklyn General Post Office, and is now the Downtown Brooklyn Station, and the north addition is the courthouse for the United States Bankruptcy Court for the Eastern District of New York, and is across the street from and in the jurisdiction of the main courthouse of the United States District Court for the Eastern District of New York, the Theodore Roosevelt United States Courthouse.
+It also houses offices for the United States Attorney, In 2009, the United States Congress renamed the building the Conrad B. Duberstein United States Bankruptcy Courthouse, after chief bankruptcy judge Conrad B. Duberstein.

 History

-Planning and design for the new post office began in 1885.
+Planning and design for a post office in the then-independent city of Brooklyn, New York, began in 1885.
 During his three-year tenure (1884–86), Mifflin E. Bell, supervising architect of the U.S. Treasury Department, designed the building in the Romanesque Revival style of architecture.
 The building originally functioned as both a post office and courthouse with four courtrooms.

 Much of the original appropriation for the building was allotted for the purchase of the lot, which is bounded by Cadman Plaza East (then Washington Street), Johnson, Adams, and Tillary streets.
 After Bell's resignation, his design was revised by his successor, William A. Freret, whose final design was a much bolder Romanesque building than Bell had envisioned.
 Still, some of the more elaborate architectural details of Bell's original design, such as larger corner towers, were never executed in the final design.

 Construction was completed in 1891; interior spaces were finished in 1892 and the building was occupied.
 Shortly thereafter, three passenger elevators and a mail lift were installed.

 As the population continued to grow, officials determined more space was needed.
 Because the original building only occupied the southern half of the lot, the addition extended to the north.
 In 1930, the Office of the Supervising Architect under James A. Wetmore, designed a compatible addition in a similar style, which was completed in 1933.
 Two new courtrooms were added as part of the expansion.

 The U.S. General Post Office was designated a landmark by the New York City Landmarks Preservation Commission in 1966 and listed in the National Register of Historic Places in 1974.
 In 1999 the U.S. General Services Administration (GSA) purchased the building and began extensive renovations that included the addition of new courtrooms and the restoration of historic courtrooms, original windows, numerous site features, and interior and exterior materials.
-It now houses postal services as well as the U.S. Bankruptcy Court, the U.S. Trustee, and the Offices of the U.S. Attorney.
+It now houses postal services as well as the U.S. Bankruptcy Court, the U.S. Trustee, the offices of U.S. Probation and Parole and the Offices of the U.S. Attorney.